Melissari1997/apinine_reference_layout/README.md

 *pytest.ini* is necessary because it updates the PYTHONPATH for pytests, adding *src* (..).

-Each climate scenario directory contains:
-- **build-env-variables.json**: a json containing information to be injected into the docker image, like path of the .tiff files, and, in case of RCP scenarios, the reference year of that .tiff.

 ## .vscode
 The only important configuration is *terminal.integrated.env.linux* that injects custom environment variable in VSC shell.
 We set it to update the PYTHONPATH, so that the code inside every risk folder can import common folder.